2012 Acura TSX Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

 Reviewers say the 2012 Acura TSX has good performance.
-Of its two available engines, they prefer the optional V6 engine because is the most powerful, though the standard four-cylinder should be fine if you aren’t interested in the horsepower boost.
+Of its two available engines, they prefer the V6 engine because it is more powerful, though the standard four-cylinder should be fine if you aren’t interested in the horsepower boost.
 Both models have strong brakes, but test drivers think the TSX is prone to understeer.

 - “The 4-cylinder sounds loud, and to some testers, unrefined, particularly as its speed rises.
 The V6 has a great performance sound and is nearly silent at cruise." -- Consumer Guide

 Acceleration and Power